 UNIQUE IN ALBA

 It is possible that Alba’s biggest draw for visitors lies just outside the heart of the city, atop the gently rolling green hills.
-The largely rural area that surrounds the city is estimated to be home to numerous vineyards and hundreds of fabulous wineries.
-This northeastern land of wine, often referred to as the Langhe area, is simply gorgeous in almost any weather.
+The largely rural area that surrounds the city is estimated to be home to numerous vineyards and nearly 300 fabulous wineries.
+This northeastern land of wine, referred to as the Langhe area, is simply gorgeous in almost any weather.

-During your stay in Alba spend a day or two taking buses out to various wineries to admire the vineyards, learn about the wine making process, and then blissfully sample some of the finest wines in all of Italy.
+During your stay in Alba spend a day or two visiting the various wineries to admire the vineyards, learn about the wine making process, and then blissfully sample some of the finest wines in all of Italy.